When it comes to data stewardship, 80% of data worldwide will reside in enterprises by 2025.1

 Developed by expert Solution Architects, the Optimizing Financial Services Data Exchange Blueprint is part of a library of blueprints and repeatable implementation patterns that make up the Pervasive Datacenter Architecture (PDx™).

-Get your access to the Optimizing Financial Services Data Exchange Blueprint and find out how to remove Data Gravity barriers and create centers of data exchange to scale digital business.
+Download the Optimizing Financial Services Data Exchange Blueprint and find out how to solve the challenge of massive data to scale digital business.